KTH-LangSec/shiftleft.proj.kth.se/README.md

 # News Corner
 - We are looking for a PhD student at Chalmers.
 Deadline: March 23, 2024 - [Apply now](https://www.chalmers.se/en/about-chalmers/work-with-us/vacancies/?rmpage=job&rmjob=12605&rmlang=GB)
 - We are looking for a PhD student at KTH.
 Deadline: March 29, 2024 - [Apply now](https://kth.varbi.com/en/what:job/jobID:698123/type:job/where:4/apply:1)
+- ShiftLeft's PI [Rebekka Wohlrab](https://rebekkaa.github.io/) awarded by  [WASP](https://wasp-sweden.org/) as Alumni of the Year for outstanding research in the engineering of self-adaptive systems.
+Congratulations Rebekka.
 - We are recruiting PhD students, postdocs, and research engineers, [Get in touch!](mailto:musard@kth.se,dave@chalmers.se,alexandre.bartel@umu.se,christoph.reichenbach@cs.lth.se,wohlrab@chalmers.se)

 # Team ShiftLeft